EA-Morales/EA-Morales/README.md

 <br>
 <br>

-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning and focusing on JS (advanced) is the most beatiful language!

 - ❓ Ask me about anything